dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 ### 7.1 WHEN and UNLESS

-As you've already seen, the most basic form of conditional execution--if x, do y; otherwise do z--is provided by the IF special operator, which has this basic form:
+As you've already seen, the most basic form of conditional execution -- if x, do y; otherwise do z -- is provided by the IF special operator, which has this basic form:

 ```c
 (if condition then-form [else-form])